 Figure 2-3 illustrates how performance assurance heuristics are used during widespread invalidation.
-Immediately after invalidation, the number of fresh documents served decreases to 20 documents for each second.
-However, the number of fresh cache hits quickly increases to 5,000 documents for each second over a short period of time.
-This is because OracleAS Web Cache refreshes the most
+Immediately after invalidation, the number of fresh objects served decreases to 20 objects for each second.
+However, the number of fresh cache hits quickly increases to 5,000 objects for each second over a short period of time.
+This is because OracleAS Web Cache refreshes the most popular objects first so that these objects have little chance of being served stale.
+After the popular objects are refreshed, the less popular objects are refreshed.
+The total number of objects that can be revalidated in a given period of time is dependent on origin server capacity.
+At the end of invalidation, only fresh content is served.